lkorinek/mlops-project/reports/README.md

 > *We used the third-party framework ... in our project.
 We used functionality ... and functionality ... from the*
 > *package to do ... and ... in our project*.
 >
+> Answer:

-> Answer: We used torchvision framework for this project.
+We used torchvision framework for this project.
 More specifically we utilized pre-trained models from PyTorch’s image models framework, such as ResNet50, VGG16, and DenseNet, to improve classification accuracy.
 We used the encoder part of those models and performed fine-tuning in the classification for our specific task by adapting the final layers to classify X-ray images into two categories: Pneumonia and Normal.
-Torchvision is a usefull tool for accessing pre-trained models and data augmentation.
+Torchvision is a useful tool for accessing pre-trained models and data augmentation.
 Lastly we used torch.optim for optimization, evaluating the models based on accuracy, precision, recall, and F1-score.

---- question 3 fill here ---

 ## Coding environment